 The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

-Post Mortems
+Post mortem

-Introduction to Brain Imaging
+Introduction to brain imaging

-Key Terms:
+Key terms

 What is it and how does it work?